Skip to content

 This is where the app loses all the points gained before.
 As mentioned before, most of these new projects are in nascent stages.
 This modern, fluent design-based Files app suffers from that too.
 It gets the job done, but it’s just not very reliable.
 There have been times when it has crashed on me, but that’s not all.
 The app is slow even when reading from an SSD.
 Displaying the contents of a folder after it has been double-clicked takes almost a second sometimes.

-I love that it saves the state of the app when it is closed and resumes right from where you left.
+I love that it saves the app’s status when it is closed and resumes right from where you left off.
 All the tabs and open folders are right there when the app is launched.
-However, because the performance is not quite up to the mark, the more tabs you had open the slower the app is to launch.
-Switching between the tabs is also not instantaneous, but rather takes a small second.
+However, because the performance is not quite up to the mark, the more tabs you open the slower the app launches.
+Switching between the tabs is also not instantaneous as it takes a second.
 The same is true when you right-click on something.
-It takes half a second for the app to react, and then half a second for the animation which I do appreciate.
-Although to be fair, blurred context menus behave the same way across the OS, so this might not really be the app’s fault.
+It takes half a second for the app to react, and then half a second for the animation which I appreciate.
+Although to be fair, blurred context menus behave the same way across the OS, so this might not be the app’s fault.

 Is this Modern, Fluent Design-based Files app usable?

-If you don’t depend on it for professional reasons, the app is definitely usable.
-If you’re not someone who needs to get things done very quickly then the app is definitely usable.
-Right now, it’s a great app for your parents or grandparents that might not be in a hurry.
+If you’re not someone who needs to get things done very quickly, then the app is usable.
+Right now, it’s a great app for your parents or grandparents who might not be in a hurry.
 It can be used by people who take their time clicking things.
 The app does get very regular updates though and new features are being added as well as bugs and issues fixed.
-Hopefully, the issues with performance won’t remain around for long.
+Hopefully, the performance issues won’t remain around for long.

 Download: Files App for Windows 10 on Microsoft Store